TrellixVulnTeam/swahilipython_SCMU/Doc/library/ossaudiodev.rst

 .. method:: oss_audio_device.read(size)

-   Read *size* bytes from the audio input and return them as a Python string.
+   Read *size* bytes kutoka the audio input and return them as a Python string.
    Unlike most Unix device drivers, OSS audio devices in blocking mode (the default) will block :func:`read` until the entire requested amount of data is available.